solana-foundation/solana-improvement-documents/proposals/0048-precompile-for-secp256r1-sigverify.md

   [Wycheproof Project](https://github.com/google/wycheproof#project-wycheproof)

-- Direct comparison and analysis of `p256` verification routines and group/field with those found in the `prime256v1` OpenSSL implementation
+- Direct comparison and analysis of `p256` verification routines and group/field operations with those found in the `prime256v1` OpenSSL implementation

 - Thorough auditing of the arithmetic and decoding inside the `p256` crate